MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlock.md

 - A Minecraft World with `Holiday Creator Features` enabled.

 >[!IMPORTANT]
->Holiday Creator Features contains experimental gameplay features.
+>Holiday Creator Features contain experimental gameplay features.
 As with all experiments, you may see additions, removals, and changes in functionality in Minecraft versions without significant advanced warning.
 >
 >To learn more about Experimental Features, please visit [Experimental Features in Minecraft: Bedrock Edition](ExperimentalFeaturesToggle.md)